etorreborre/registry-options/doc/motivations.md

 At some stage I wondered if using [`registry`](https://github.com/etorreborre/registry) could be beneficial.
 Parsing and decoding might be seen as similar problems and I had already worked on providing flexible decoders for [MessagePack](https://github.com/etorreborre/registry-messagepack) and [JSON](https://github.com/etorreborre/registry-aeson).

 Parsing command-line options turns out to be a bit trickier than just decoding values.
-Not only we need to parse strings into Haskell values but one common feature is the ability to display a help text describing all options.
+Not only we need to parse strings into Haskell values but we also want to display a help text describing all options.
 This is exactly why the most used Haskell library for parsing options is [`optparse-applicative`](https://hackage.haskell.org/package/optparse-applicative).
 Using an `Applicative` instance to compose parsers allows to collect the help text for each option since the structure of the overall parser is statically defined (the parser for an option - and its help - cannot depend on a parsed value).

 # A better API?

 So why create yet another library?
 One reason was to see if there was a way to define a more  intuitive API compared to `optparse-applicative`.
 With `optparse-applicative` I was initially confused by functions like:

- - `option auto`: an option for a type with a `Read` instance (that makes a `ReadM` value, what is `ReadM`?)
+  - `option auto`: an option for a type with a `Read` instance (`auto` makes a `ReadM` value, what is `ReadM`?)
  - `strOption`: an option for a `String` (shortcut for `option str`)
  - `switch`: a flag for a `Bool`
  - `flag`: an option for with an _active_ and a _default_ value
- - `flag'`: an option for with an _active_ value
+ - `flag'`: an option for with only an _active_ value

 After a while it starts to make sense but then, looking at the API, there are many data types to ingest, like `data Mod f a` for "modifiers" which is cramming a lot of concepts under the same data type (help, default values, display function for default values, etc...).

 The second reason was that I wanted to see if a bit of meta-programming could reduce the amount of boilerplate necessary to create parsers.
 This is something attempted by the [`optparse-generic`](https://hackage.haskell.org/package/optparse-generic) for example where Generics are used to derive a command-line parser directly from the definition of a data type.

-This is where I started realizing that the design space for command-line parsers was large and that people tried various approaches for this common need.
+This is where I started realizing that the design space for command-line parsers was large and that many people tried to approach that problem from different angles.

 # Panorama